Linuxfabrik/monitoring-plugins/check-plugins/grassfish-players/README.md

 ## Overview

-The Grassfish Platform offers a unified way to manage Digital Signage touchpoints.
-This monitoring plugin shows you a list of Grassfish players whose data transfer status is overdue, whose last access date is more than `--warning` hours ago or who are unlicensed.
-The list of players can be filtered.
-You must provide both the Grassfish hostname and a Grassfish token for this check to work.
+Monitors Grassfish digital signage players via the Grassfish API.
+Lists players whose data transfer is overdue, whose last access exceeds the configured threshold, or who are unlicensed.
+The player list can be filtered.
+Requires a Grassfish hostname and API token.
+Supports extended reporting via `--lengthy`.

+**Data Collection:**

+* Queries the Grassfish API (`/gv2/webservices/API` by default) to retrieve all player data
+* Players can be filtered by `--box-id` (regex), `--box-state`, `--custom-id` (regex), `--is-installed`, `--is-licensed`, and `--transfer-status`
+* By default, only players in "activated" state are checked
+* Only players with warnings are shown in the table output (truncated to 10 entries)

+**Compatibility:**

-Tested with Grassfish v1.12.
+* Tested with Grassfish API v1.12

-Hints:
+**Important Notes:**

-* May take more than 10 seconds to execute.
+* May take more than 10 seconds to execute depending on the number of players.
+Consider increasing `--timeout` if needed.
+* `--box-id` and `--custom-id` support Python regular expressions (case-insensitive).

 ## Fact Sheet